mekanoid/MMRC-convention/README.md

 [View the document](MMRC Wifi.md).
 _Swedish_

-A concise description on how to configure a Rapberry Pi to act as an standalone Access Point och MQTT broker.
+A concise description on how to configure a Raspberry Pi to act as an standalone Access Point and MQTT broker.

 ### MMRC MQTT broker